Farama-Foundation/gym-docs/docs/pages/vector_api/index.md

 # Vector API

 ## Vectorized Environments
-*Vectorized environments* are environments that run multiple (independent) sub-environments, either sequentially, or in parallel using [multiprocessing](https://docs.python.org/3/library/multiprocessing.html).
+*Vectorized environments* are environments that multiple independent copies of the same environment in parallel, either sequentially or in parallel using [multiprocessing](https://docs.python.org/3/library/multiprocessing.html).
 Vectorized environments take as input a batch of actions, and return a batch of observations.
 This is particularly useful, for example, when the policy is defined as a neural network that operates over a batch of observations.

 Gym provides two types of vectorized environments: